skrupler/ideal/README.md

 	ideal.sh -t /path/to/target -w -m /tmp

-	-w			DANGER: Use with caution.
+	~~-w		DANGER: Use with caution.
 Enables writable mode.
-Use with --move.
-	-m			Directory to move broken releases into.
-Ignored unless -w is supplied.
-				If no argument passed to -m then directory ~/temp is assumed for moving the broken folders to.
+Use with --move. ~~ ~~-m		Directory to move broken releases into.
+Ignored unless -w is supplied.~~ If no argument passed to -m then directory ~/temp is assumed for moving the broken folders to.
 	-t			Target path to scan.
 	-v			Toggles verbose output.
 Prints successful sfv checks aswell.
 	-d			Defines folder depth from target path. ie -d 2 /path/to/podcast will search 2 levels down.
+	-r			(r)elease type ie: music or movie.

 	-h			Prints this message.